apache/incubator-retired-slider/app-packages/hbase/README.txt

 How to create a Slider package for HBase?

+The version of HBase used for the app package can be adjusted by adding a flag such as
+  -Dhbase.version=0.98.3

 Copy the tarball for HBase:
   cp ~/Downloads/hbase-0.98.3-hadoop2-bin.tar.gz package/files/

+Use the following command to install HBase tarball locally: mvn install:install-file -Dfile=<path-to-tarball> -DgroupId=org.apache.hbase -DartifactId=hbase -Dversion=0.98.3-hadoop2 -Dclassifier=bin -Dpackaging=tar.gz

-If, HBase tarball is publised in maven repository, you can use: mvn clean package -DskipTests -Phbase-app-package App package can be found in app-packages/HBase/target/apache-slider-hbase-${hbase.version}-app-package-${slider.version}.zip
+After HBase tarball is publised locally in maven repository, you can use the following command: mvn clean package -DskipTests -Phbase-app-package App package can be found in app-packages/HBase/target/apache-slider-hbase-${hbase.version}-app-package-${slider.version}.zip